masonmn03/WeatherApp/README.md

 # Weather App

 ## Overview
 This Weather App is a simple web application built with Flask that fetches real-time weather data using the OpenWeatherMap API.
-Users can enter a city name, and the app will display the current temperature, humidity, and wind speed in a visually appealing interface.
+Users can enter a city name, and the app will display the current temperature, humidity, and wind speed.

 ## Features
 - Fetches real-time weather data based on user input.
 - Displays temperature (in Fahrenheit), humidity, and wind speed.
 - User-friendly UI with a modern, responsive design.
-- Error handling for invalid city names.

 ## Technologies Used
 - **Backend:** Flask (Python)
 - **Frontend:** HTML, CSS
 - **API:** OpenWeatherMap
-- **Styling:** DM Sans font, CSS animations, and Glassmorphism effect

 ## Installation & Setup
 ### Prerequisites
 - Python 3.x installed
 - Flask installed (`pip install flask`)
 - Requests library installed (`pip install requests`)
-- OpenWeatherMap API key (sign up at [OpenWeatherMap](https://openweathermap.org/) and get your API key)
+- OpenWeatherMap API key

 ### Steps
 1. Clone the repository: